Ajman's mangroves are ready to welcome a new neighbour, with Zoya Health & Wellbeing Resort opening in the UAE's smallest emirate.

-Located in Al Zorah, the 60-room resort is the first of its kind in the region, and will offer a wide variety of holistic wellness treatments, complemented by an entirely plant-based menu and a varied selection of leisure activities.
+The 61-room resort is billed as the first of its kind in the region and will offer a wide variety of holistic wellness treatments, complemented by a plant-based menu and a varied selection of leisure activities.

-Surrounded by 12 kilometres of mangroves which are home to rich biodiversity, including 58 species of birds, the resort's rooms and suites overlook the endless greenery.
+Surrounded by 12 kilometres of mangroves that are home to rich biodiversity, including 58 species of birds, the resort's rooms and suites overlook the endless greenery.
 The boutique-style health retreat is located on Al Zorah Golf Club, and is sure to be a hit with golf enthusiasts.

 Fitness will be another key focus at the resort with a medical gym, hydro-gym, personal trainer sessions and fitness classes on offer.
 Guests can also enjoy a round of golf, a walk among the sand dunes or a kayak through the mangroves.